 Details about our Ditches

-Bois de Sioux & Mustinka Watersheds: 2019 Aggressive Water Quality Improvement Project
+Bois de Sioux & Mustinka Watersheds: Entering a 7th Year of Aggressive Water Quality Improvement Projects

 • Uncontrolled flows into the drainage system that cause excessive erosion and sediment transport